-Name Date Lab Day/Time Professor Murray has decided to expand the functionality of the To eam Information Database so that it can store the team records for ALL of the students in the class.
-Your job as a databa se designer is to create the database according ng to the business rules and specifications Professor N /lurray provides.
-You should use the Team Information Database a as a starting point for the design, but you will also need to add addition al entities and attributes.
-Here are the require ments for the database that you should base your design gn upon. - Each lab section has multiple teams - Each team has multiple members, but a me mber can only be on one team. - Each TA is responsible for multiple lab secti ons In addition to the data already stored in the data atabase, Professor M lurray also wants to track the following.
-Next t to each attribute, indicate the appropriate data type to use in Microsoft Aco cess. - Team Name Lab Section on - TA Project we ebsite address - Lab Time Lab Locat ion - Lab Day Project Bu siness Expert - Initial Design Grade (score between 0-5) - Initial Design Comments (usually at least 2 paragraphs long) - Final Project Grade (score between 0-30)
+Name Date Professor Murray has decided to expand t he functionality of the Tear ก Information Database so that it can stor e the team records for ALL of the students in the clas s.
+Your job as a database designer is to create the database accord ling to the business rules and specifications Professo or Murray provides.
+You sh ould use the Team Information Database as a starting point for the design, but you will al so need to add additional o entities and attributes.
+Here are the requir ements for the database that you should base your de esign upon. - Each lab section has multiple teams - Each team has multiple members, but a member can only be on on e team. - Each TA is responsible for multiple lab se ections In addition to the data already stored in the e database, Professor Mur ray also wants to track the following.
+Next t to each attribute, indicate the appropriate data type e to use in Microsoft Acces s. - Team Name Lab Section - TA ite address - Lab Time Lab Location - Lab Day Project Busir ness Expert - Initial Design Grade (score between 0-5) - Initial Design Comments (usually at least : 2 paragraphs long) - Final Project Grade (score between 0-30 )